Pediatric Orthopedics, Sports Medicine, & Scoliosis Specialist located in Sugar Land, TX & Katy, TX servicing the greater Houston, TX area

 Growth plate fractures often require immediate treatment, since they can permanently affect how your child’s bones grow.
-If your child is experiencing tenderness, joint stiffness, or difficulty bearing weight on a limb, contact the office of Dr. Terrence Anderson in Sugar Land, Texas, right away.
-As a board-certified orthopedist who specializes in pediatric injuries, Dr. Anderson is an expert in minor to complex growth plate injuries.
-You can book your child’s growth plate injury evaluation with Dr. Anderson through the website, or you can call to speak with a team member.
+If your child is experiencing tenderness, joint stiffness, or difficulty bearing weight on a limb, contact the OrthoHouston office in Sugar Land and Katy, Texas, right away.
+You can book your child’s growth plate injury evaluation with us through the website, or you can call to speak with a team member.

 During growth, your child has softer tissue growing near the ends of their bones.
 These areas, known as growth plates, are the most delicate and weak sections of your child’s skeleton and thus, are prone to injury.
 Some of the most common causes of growth plate injuries include:

 - Recreational activity injuries, such as falling off a bike

 Growth plate fractures are twice as likely in boys than in girls.
 That’s because girls complete their growth spurt sooner than boys.
 Because of this, girls’ bones are matured, and soft tissue is often replaced with solid bone, as early as age 12.

 Yes.
 Growth plate fractures most commonly affect the thigh bone (femur), lower leg bones (tibia and fibula), outer forearm bone (radius), and ankle, to name a few.
 Depending on the severity and location of your child’s growth plate injury, they may experience any of the following issues:

 - Inability to bear weight or put pressure on a limb

 - Pain, soreness, or tenderness to the touch

 - Limited range of motion in a joint